The University of Saskatchewan Jazz Intensive at the SaskTel Saskatchewan Jazz Festival

-Come participate in a creative and celebratory jazz education experience like no other.
-This unique and innovative 6-day jazz educational opportunity is open to all high school and undergraduate university aged students.
+Come participate in a creative and celebratory jazz education experience like no other!
+The University of Saskatchewan Jazz Intensive at the 2025 SaskTel Saskatchewan Jazz Festival is a unique and innovative 7-day jazz educational opportunity open to all high school and undergraduate university aged students (up to age 21).

 • Instruction in jazz history, jazz theory, jazz improvisation, jazz ensemble, jazz composition and arranging